Study on supporting school innovation across Europe

 Many schools across Europe are breaking free from traditional views of schooling, challenging conventional boundaries in terms of time and space, as well as teaching and learning processes.
 The diversity of their innovative approaches demonstrates the numerous ways in which education can transform not only what, but also how children learn.

 The Study on supporting school innovation across Europe offers a comprehensive review of existing research and school innovation policies across the 28 EU Member States.
 The study includes 12 in-depth case studies of 24 successful schools from disadvantaged regions across the EU.

 What drives innovation in schools?

-The study reveals that most innovative schools develop school cultures that share the following key characteristics:
+The study reveals that innovative schools develop school cultures with the following key characteristics:

 - Supportive and distributed school leadership that ensures a working environment of trust, and opportunities for professional development, collaborative research and peer-learning practices

 - The preparedness, commitment and professionalism of teachers, and support for their engagement in collaboration, reflective and professional learning practices

 - A shared vision for school development, accompanied by detailed internal strategies and action plans